Purchase your tickets now. Limited number of holes to be drilled.

 Q: CAN I CHECK THE DEPTH?

-A: Yes, BUT only with line without a hook.
+A: Yes, BUT only using a line without a hook.
 All lines must be out of the water by 11:45 AM until the start of the official start.

 Q: WHEN DOES THE CONTEST END?

-A: 3:00 PM the starter pistol will sound ending the contest.
+A: 3:00 PM the starter flare ends the contest.
 You will have until 3:03 PM to get in line with a fish to have it registered.
 REMEMBER: fish must be brought to the judges' stand immediately when caught and alive.
 Dead or frozen fish will be ineligible.

 Q: WHEN CAN I ENTER THE CONTEST AREA?